 Whether you get home from work late or stay out at a restaurant with friends talking and laughing over your favorite dishes—eating a late dinner is often part of life.
 Juggling schedules, planning your meals, buying groceries, and cooking can get chaotic.
 Late dinners are also a cherished tradition for some cultures.
 Still, there's a lot of talk about the "right" time to eat.
 Have you ever wondered if eating a late dinner is unwise?
 If so, you're not alone.
-Below, experts break down how eating a late dinner impacts digestion.
+Below, experts break down how eating a late dinner impacts digestion, even if it's an easy to digest food.
 The consensus?
 It can impact your digestion and metabolic processes, but a late dinner is better than no dinner.

 According to a 2020 article published in The Journal of Clinical Endocrinology and Metabolism, the time between your dinner and your bedtime is what matters when it comes to a late dinner.
 Another 2020 study from the same journal found that when participants went to bed right after a late mean, they were more likely to exhibit results of altered plasma cortisol levels, increased glucose intolerance, and changes in fat utilization.
 However, researchers did mention that factors like gender, disability, race, socioeconomic status, and fitness level need to be studied more closely to better understand how eating late dinners impacts health.

 Eating a late dinner right before bed also isn't ideal for a good night's sleep.
 Eating requires us to utilize many metabolic processes and energy to help digestion, says Shilpi Agarwal, MD, board-certified family medicine physician and frontline COVID-19 responder at Georgetown University Hospital.
 Eating late and going to sleep right after can contribute to heartburn and indigestion.
 It can also slow your metabolism or alter your body's ability to turn food into energy and use up fatty acids.